kdragon95/AllMute/README.md

 You can override this source and use/distribute freely.

-But when you override or distribute this source, you must emblemize first coder (kdragon95 or kdragon).
+But when you override or distribute this source, you must emblemize first coder (kdragon95).

 You can't use this for commerce.